NancyG5/Test-demo-game/README.md

 # Test-demo-game
-Test task game "My Fantasy: Make Your Story"
+Test task game "My Fantasy: Make Your Story".
+Done with the Phaser 3 library.